xuankimtran/docs-1/pages/katalon-studio/docs/search.md

     - "/katalon-studio/docs/dynamic-querying-test-suite.html"
 description:
 ---
-> Query Builder applies ONLY to the **built-in** advanced search function.

 Searching manually for test artifacts can be time-consuming.
-The Query Builder in Katalon Studio helps reduce time spent on searching for the desired test artifacts, based on given criteria.
+The search function in Katalon Studio helps reduce time spent on searching for the desired test artifacts, based on given criteria.

-The search function is used for test artifacts such as test cases, test suites, and folders.
+The search function is used for test artifacts such as test cases, test suites, folders, data files, .groovy files, etc.

-There are three ways to use the Search function in Katalon Studio: input your search criteria directly in the Search bar, use the **Advanced Search** button or use the **Query Builder** function.
+There are three ways to use the search function in Katalon Studio: input your search criteria directly in the search bar, use the **Advanced Search** button or use the **Query Builder** function.

 This article shows you how to view basic information of an object and how to use the search function in Katalon Studio.